 The restaurant we had hoped to find for lunch was closed.
 We stop at a convenience store and buy Gatorade and sandwiches.
 We eat indoors and hang around to enjoy the AC.

-We head SSW on R75 and once again experience strong headwinds from the south.
+We head SSW on County Road R75 and once again experience strong headwinds from the south.
 It's HOT, HOT, HOT and the Idiots Outside Biking Around continue on their journey.

 Here we see some seriously dried up corn.
-We follow R61 into Story City, drink some chocolate milk, get to out hotel, and turn on the AC.
+We follow County Road R61 into Story City, drink some chocolate milk, get to our hotel, and turn on the AC.

 View Bicycling directions to 5000 Merle Hay Road, Des Moines, IA in a larger map